chainwayxyz/bitcoin-mock-rpc/README.md

 fn test() {
     let strct = MyStruct {
         data: 0x1F,
-        // This will create a mock blockchain, on memory.
+        // This will connect to mock RPC.
         rpc: bitcoin_mock_rpc::Client::new(/** parameters here **/),
     };

     // Do stuff...
 }
 ```

-This library is aimed to help development of [clementine](https://github.com/chainwayxyz/clementine).
-Therefore, it's usage of this library can be taken as a reference.

 ## Testing